-In partnership with the Department of Education's Environment Education Centres we have developed a suite of free teaching resources that address the Sustainability Cross-curriculum Priority and use a student-centred, project based methodology.
+In partnership with the Department of Education's Environment Education Centres a suite of free teaching resources have been developed that address the Sustainability Cross-curriculum Priority and use a student-centred, project based methodology.

 These resources are linked to the NSW Syllabus and Australian Curriculum and are structured for student group tasks.

 Learning for sustainability seeks to enable and empower students to make decisions and take actions that contribute to creating a sustainable society and ecosystem.
 Project based learning allows student to develop knowledge and understanding from multiple subjects and helps them apply this in the context of their school, classroom or local environment.

 The Sustainability Action Process (SAP) provides this and is a preferred pedagogical approach for teaching sustainability as well as an essential set of knowledge and skills for students to learn.

 It is a guiding process that takes students from investigating a sustainability issue, to developing and implementing a solution.
 When SAP is applied as a systematic approach to issues and needs, it can be modelled and reapplied to new problems with increasing levels of sophistication and complexity by students.